 - A. For Cause.
 Any party may move the court for a change of judge based on any of the following grounds: - 1.
 That the judge is interested in the action; - 2.
-That the judge is a kin or related to either party; - 3.
-That the judge is a material witness to the action; or - 4.
-That the party making the motion has cause to believe and does believe that on account of the bias, prejudice, or interest of the judge, he cannot obtain a fair and impartial trial.
+That the judge is a kin or related to either party;

-- B. A judge, other than the challenged judge, shall hear the motion for change of judge.
+- 3. That the judge is a material witness to the action; or - 4.
+That the party making the motion has cause to believe and does believe that on account of the bias, prejudice, or interest of the judge, he cannot obtain a fair and impartial trial. - B. A judge, other than the challenged judge, shall hear the motion for change of judge.
 If the hearing judge determines by a preponderance of the evidence that grounds exist for change of judge for cause, the matter shall be reassigned to another judge. - C. Entitlement.
 Each party has the right to a change of judge.

-RULE 10.
+Gila River Indian Community Rules of Criminal Procedure RULE 10.
 CHANGE OF JUDGE.